Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-bookswap-besties-v2-even-bestier/docs/DESIGN.md

 ## 1. Introduction
 ### 1.1 Purpose
 This document outlines the architecture and detailed design for the Book Exchange Platform, a web-based application designed for book lovers to exchange, buy, or sell books.
-The platform leverages intelligent matching, value-aware swap logic, and community-driven features to create a seamless and engaging user experience.
+The platform leverages intelligent matching, and community-driven features to create a seamless and engaging user experience.
 ### 1.2 Scope
 The Book Exchange Platform will enable users to:
-- List books they own, want, or have read.
+- List books they own, want, or or would like to sell/swap.
 - Propose trades, make purchases, or sell books directly.
-- Match with other users based on book preferences and value.
+- Match with other users based on wishlists and offers.
-- Rate and review books and transaction experiences.
+- Rate and review books.
-- Search and filter the catalog by genre, author, date, price, and more.
+- Search and filter the catalog by genre, author, and more.
 - Track shipping and delivery costs (mocked).
-- Receive notifications for wishlist matches and counter-offers.
+- Receive notifications for wishlist matches and offers.
 ### 1.3 Definitions
 - **Book Exchange Platform**: The web-based application described in this document.
 - **User**: Any registered member of the platform with access to its features.
-- **Listing**: A book added to the platform with information on ownership and transaction preferences.
+- **Listing**: A book added to the platform with information on ownership and transaction details.
 - **Swap**: A trade proposal between users, potentially involving multiple books.
-- **Counter-offer**: A negotiation response to a swap proposal, with up to 3 permutations allowed.
+- **Counter-offer**: A negotiation response to a swap proposal.
 - **Wishlist**: A list of books a user is actively seeking.
 - **Condition Rating**: A standardized metric describing a book’s physical state (e.g., New, Like New, Used, Poor).